colurw/chess_NN_webapp/README.md

 called by Urls.py, it returns data that populate the Index.html template with the current board image and relevant messages.  <br><br>
-Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to Ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
+Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
-This tensor is converted by Local_chess_tools.py into an image of the next board state, and then into a base64 string, which can be sent as an argument of HttpRequest() back to Index.html <br><br>
+This tensor is converted by local_chess_tools.py into an image of the next board state, and then into a base64 string, which can be sent as an argument of HttpRequest() back to index.html <br><br>
 As the training data do not include early-game board states, the user must initially select from one of three fully-developed opening options.
 This avoids having to implement a castling feature - moves of which were also excluded from the training